4 Explore the Community

 2. Ethington (2018) notes that while no single source can answer the entrepreneur’s core questions, triangulating across multiple studies helps reveal where unmet needs are most likely to emerge.↩︎

-3. The concept of information entropy comes from Claude Shannon’s work in communication theory (1948).
-In this context, it refers to how much “surprise” each new piece of data brings.↩︎
+3. The concept of information entropy comes from Claude Shannon’s work in communication theory (Shannon 1948).↩︎